insideOUT is a binary-blurring experience constructed by Ngarigo artist Peter Waples-Crowe.

 A visual showcase of Waples-Crowes’ distinctive collage works, as well as new experimentations with animation, fashion and live-art activation, insideOUT builds space for queer and blak people, stories and experiences to be held and encountered.
 Waples-Crowe engages collaboration as a strategy to explore themes of being simultaneously on both the inside, and the outside.

 “I’m inside the culture because I’m Aboriginal; I’m outside because I’m gay.
 I’m inside gay culture because I’m gay, I’m outside because I’m Aboriginal.”

 Peter Waples-Crowe to ABC, 2018.

-Peter Waples-Crowe is an awarding winning Ngarigo artist whose visual and performance practices operate in the intersection of Aboriginal identity, Koori spirituality and Australia’s ongoing colonisation.
+Peter Waples-Crowe is an awarding winning Ngarigo artist whose visual and performance practices operate in the intersection of Aboriginal queer identity, Koorie spirituality and Australia’s ongoing colonisation.
 Waples-Crowe has been a finalist in nine of the Victorian Indigenous Art Awards and won 10 major awards, as well as a finalist in three Telstra Aboriginal and Torres Strait Islander Art Awards.

 insideOUT has been developed by Waples-Crowe during a 12-month artist residency at the Koorie Heritage Trust, funded by the Australian Department of Communication and the Arts’ Indigenous Languages and Arts Program.